PLEASE BUY MY BOOK TO GUARANTEE YOUR CHELEK IN OILUM HABBAH

 According to Rashi, the Reboinoisheloilum actually instructed Avraham to go east, not west, and indeed meant to give him all of China.
 However, Avraham was holding his map upside down while practicing using chop sticks, and ended up walking in the wrong direction.

 The Tzitz Eliezer points out that Avraham actually loved The Land that the Aimishteh promised him -- with all his heart and with all his soul and with all his might.
 He was really very attached to it, running through the trees, walking through the fields, and, especially, lying on the grass, for hours on end.
-In fact, he may have loved the land a little bit too much, if you know what I mean, not unlike his great grandson Onen.
-In fact, according to a Beraisah in Baba Kamma, Avraham and Sarai couldn't conceive because Avraham had a low sperm count.
+In fact, he may have loved the land a little bit too much -- not unlike his great grandson Onen, if you know what I mean.
+In fact, according to a Brasiah in Baba Kamma, Avraham and Sarai couldn't conceive because Avraham had a low sperm count.
 Says the Tzitz, the reason that Hakkadoshboruchhu commanded Avraham to cut off the tip of his Makom Hamilah was so that he would give it a rest for a week or two.

 The Schvantz Mordechai holds farkhert.
 He says that Avraham was ambivalent about the Land of Israel, but was committed to fulfilling the agreement consecrated at the Bris Bain HaBesarim.